Vitols999/QMS-WIKI/DocGisTemplates.md

 ### Additional information

-* The name of the template shown in the combo box is the filename of the `UI` template file.
+* The name of the template shown in the combobox is the filename of the `UI` template file.
 * The bold keywords in the resulting text are the titles of the corresponding group boxes of the template.
 As mentioned above, their order is the alphabetical order of the group box object names.
 * Information added to a data object via a template is saved in form of text strings together with the data object into a database or a GPX file.
 The text strings are pre-formated in accordance with XML/HTML rules.
 It is known that Garmin GPX parsers can only parse a limited number of XML tags.
 Thus, if a GPX file saved by QMS